vb-consulting/Norm.net/Documentation/fundamentals/read-mappings.md

 - `bool`
 - `char`

-Plus some basic reference types such as `string`, `DateTime`, `Timespan`, `Guid`, etc.
+Plus, some basic reference types that include `string`, `DateTime`, `Timespan`, `Guid`, etc.

-In short, anything implemnted by database provider that is mapped to a field value.
+In short, anything implemented by the database provider that is mapped to a field value.

-Provide a single value type as generic parameter:
+Provide a single-value type as a generic parameter:

 ```csharp
 var count = connection.Read<int>("select count(*) from actor").Single();
 ```

-Multiple single value types are mapped **by position** only and returned as tuple:
+Multiple single value types are mapped **by position only** and returned as a tuple:

 ```csharp
 public static void PrintTuples(NpgsqlConnection connection)